tmarfil/nginx_on_ecs_fargate/README.md

 The separation of these roles adheres to the principle of least privilege.
 The MyECSTaskExecutionRole has the minimum permissions needed to start and run the container, while the MyECSTaskRole has only the permissions required by the application itself.
 This separation enhances security by limiting the potential impact of a compromised container.

-ECSTaskExecurionRole can be locked down further in your environment to restrict access to specific resources such as your ECR Registry and CloudWatch Log Group.
+ECSTaskExecutionRole can be locked down further in your environment to restrict access to specific resources such as your ECR Registry and CloudWatch Log Group.

 ### 2. Create and Launch the ECS Service